-Google Drive migration means to migrate all data in original old Google Drive account to a new Google Drive account, including but not limited to files/folders, photos/pictures/images, videos/movies and docs/sheets.
+Google Drive migration means migrating all data in the original Google Drive account to a new Google Drive account, including but not limited to files/folders, photos/pictures/images, videos/movies, and docs/sheets.

-A new Google Drive account may have much more storage space and advanced features than old one.
-For example, new account G Suite is much better than old GDrive personal account.
-Therefore, users need to switch to new account to upgrade storage of cloud drive.
+A new Google Drive account may have much more storage space and advanced features than an old one.
+For example, a new account G Suite is much better than an old GDrive personal account.
+Therefore, users need to switch to a new account to upgrade the storage of the cloud drive.
 Or, users may just want to replace the old account for the following reasons:

-- Students need to move documents from school account of GDrive to private account when they graduate.
+- Students need to move documents from the school account of GDrive to a private account when they graduate.

-- Employees are required to transfer files which they are allowed to take away from Google account for work to their personal account after resignation.
+- Employees are required to transfer files that they are allowed to take away from their Google account for work to their personal account after resignation.

-- Users have some files in a shared account and want to move them to their personal account.
+- Users have some files in a shared account and want to move them to their personal accounts.

 - Users want to transfer files from one Google Drive to another for personal or professional use.

-- Current account of Google Drive is not working.
+- The current account on Google Drive is not working.

-How to Migrate Google Drive to New Account in 5 Ways
+How to Migrate Google Drive to New Account: 2 Easy Ways

 Solution 1.
 Migrate Google Drive Data to New Account by "Download and Upload"

 This may be the first solution that most Google Drive users can think about.
-That is to say, you should firstly download all data from source Google Drive account to local device, and then upload these files from local to destination account.
+That is to say, you should first download all data from the source Google Drive account to a local device, and then upload these files from the local to the destination account.

 Solution 2.
 Move Google Drive to New Account with "Share" Feature

 There is another way provided by Google Drive which does not need local device’s help.
-But this method still needs you to switch between different Google Drive account.
+But this method still needs you to switch between different Google Drive accounts.

 Step 1.
-Log in Google Drive with your old Google Account.
+Log in to Google Drive with your old Google Account.

 Step 2.
 Select all files and folders first, then right-click and choose "Share" in the dropdown menu.